ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

 *Forward search* is the process of jumping from the current cursor position in the LaTeX source file to the corresponding position in the PDF reader displaying the compiled document.
 In everyday language, forward search is a text editor telling a PDF reader: "hey, PDF reader, display the position in the PDF file corresponding to my current position in the LaTeX file".

-The following GIF demonstrates forward search; here's what you're seeing:
+The following GIF demonstrates forward search.
+Here's what you're seeing:

 - I first move in the LaTeX source code (left) from "Section I don't want to see" to the section "Hello, forward search!".
 - I then use the VimTeX command `:VimtexView` to move the PDF reader (right) to the "Hello, forward search!" section, without ever leaving Vim.